swarnimsoni/CarND-Behavioral-Cloning-P3/project_writeup.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 10 as evidenced by chart of training and validation loss.
+I have trained the model in many sessions, each session ranging from 2 epochs to 3.
+This iterative approach was used to figure out, where my model is lacking after each iterations and relevant modifications were done in the code.
+Another reason for choosing to train in small sessions was limited computing resources.
+I trained the model on a machine with 8 GB ram and i7 Processor, without a GPU.
+So I couldn't wait for long time, running each session for large number of epochs.

+Overall I must have run my model for 30 epochs in total, however, each session had different parameters.

 I used an adam optimizer so that manually training the learning rate wasn't necessary.